 External auditors can supplement the Internal Control Program by ensuring:

-A concise Internal Control Program brochure briefly stating policies and standards was developed to help employees better understand the program.
+A concise Internal Control Program Brochure briefly stating policies and standards was developed to help employees better understand the program.
 The brochure is reviewed and revised by the Internal Control Officer and Internal Control Coordinator annually.
 It is issued to all new employees at the time of hire.
 All continuing employees receive a copy once a year.
-In addition, it identifies the basic policies and practices common to all employees and encourages adherence to these policies for the betterment of the campus.
+It identifies the basic policies and practices common to all employees and encourages adherence to these policies for the betterment of the campus.
 The brochure demonstrates the commitment of top management to the campus’ Internal Control Program.